Retinal Tears & Detachment

 - A sudden decrease in your vision

 A retinal detachment is a medical emergency.
-Anyone experiencing the symptoms of a Retinal Detachment should see a Retinal Opthalmologist immediately to avoid permanent vision loss.
+Anyone experiencing the symptoms should see a retinal ophthalmologist immediately to avoid permanent vision loss.
+Contact Retina Vitreous Associates located in Illinois and Indiana for 24-hour emergency retinal care.